SanskarG-20/fake-news-detection/README.md

 ## Multi-Agent Fake-News Detection Platform ##

-This project is an interactive web platform designed to detect and explain fake or misleading news.
+FactCheck Pro is an interactive web platform designed to detect and explain fake or misleading news.
 Built for a hackathon, it leverages a machine learning backend and a responsive frontend to provide users with a verdict, confidence score, and explainable insights into why a news article is classified as real or fake

 ## Key Features ##